hammer-space/hstk/INSTALL.Windows.md

 ## Installation instructions for Windows

-hstk requires python 3 to run and can only operate against a Hammerspace SMB endpoint.
+hstk requires python 3 to run and can only operate against a Hammerspace SMB or NFS endpoint.

 1. Install python3 for Windows. https://www.python.org/downloads/
 2. Verify that pip is installed along with python.
 From a command prompt, run: